Photos of beautiful and unusual guitars that I have owned or worked on.

 Other ISANA Archtop Models, and Speculative Timeline

-Josef Sandner is believed to have produced these guitars either alone, or in a small-workforce workshop, and is believed unrelated to Franz Sandner of FASAN Guitars, and similarly beleived unrelated to Alois Sandner who made ALOSA Guitars, although speculation abounds as to there having been collaborations or business relationships between them... fuelled by their relative geographical proximities and broad stylistic similarities... however in the details and subtleties in the output known from these brands are many distinct differences...
+Josef Sandner is believed to have produced these guitars either alone, or in a small-workforce workshop, and despite the coincidence of a shared family name was not related by birth to either Franz Sandner of FASAN Guitars, or Alois Sandner who made ALOSA Guitars, although speculation abounds as to there having been collaborations, shared suppliers, and mutally assistive business relationships between them during this difficult time where 'everyone helped each other', all fuelled by their shared goals, relative geographical proximities and broad stylistic similarities.
+However in the details and subtleties in the output known from these brands are many distinct differences...

-However, there are also many other similar guitars that display Isana-like features, but which bear no branding, or a variety of other names, such as 'Oscha', 'S und S' - It was common practise for a distributor or even the original seller's shop to add their own perfectly professional-looking decal labels to guitars in these days, so the situation is by no means clear cut.
+That said, there are also many other similar guitars that display Isana-like features, but which bear no branding, or a variety of other names, such as 'Oscha', 'S und S' - It was (and still is!) common practise for a distributor or even the original seller's shop to add their own perfectly professional-looking decal labels to guitars in these days, so the situation is by no means clear cut.

 c.1951-54